etcd-io/etcd/contrib/mixin/README.md

 > NOTE: This project is *alpha* stage.
 Flags, configuration, behaviour and design may change significantly in following releases.

-A set of customisable Prometheus alerts for etcd.
+A customisable set of Grafana dashboard and Prometheus alerts for etcd.

 Instructions for use are the same as the [kubernetes-mixin](https://github.com/kubernetes-monitoring/kubernetes-mixin).